pojosontheweb/woko/doco/markdown/woko.md

 ## Project init

+A Woko app needs several dependencies to be configured in the pom etc. The `woko` script can initialize the whole thing for you.

-First off, open a command prompt, switch to a folder of your choice and create a new Woko project :
+Open a command prompt, switch to a folder of your choice and create a new Woko project :

+    $ cd ~/projects
     $ woko init

 The command will ask you for some basic info about your project.
 You can pick default values for everything excepted the `groupId` and `artifactId`  :